-The project has an extensive network of Indigenous communities and other collaborators across Atlantic Canada which enables it to mount salmon tagging operations efficiently in many streams and rivers in NL, NS, NB, PEI and eastern Quebec
+The project has an extensive network of Indigenous communities and other collaborators across Atlantic Canada which enables it to mount salmon tagging operations efficiently in many streams and rivers in NL, NS, NB, PEI and eastern Quebec.

 Indigenous partners include members of DFO's Aboriginal Aquatic Resources and Oceans Management programs (AAROM) as well as the Nunatsiavut Government.
 Funding is provided to each group annually to support project related activities.
 The Unama'ki Institute of Natural Resources (UINR) coordinates Indigenous partner training, field sampling and has created a forum for sharing sampling strategies and challenges.
 Indigenous knowledge is used for selecting priority rivers and capturing salmon for tagging while respecting the vulnerability of Atlantic salmon populations.
-Dr. Shelley Denny is a member of the ESRF Atlantic salmon Steering Committee and the project lead for UINR.
-Levi Denny (UINR) is the Indigenous Research and Partnership Project Coordinator.
-A project update was given by Levi Denny at the AAROM science symposium (March 2, 2022) and the AAROM directors meeting (March 23, 2022).
-ESRF Atlantic salmon hosted an Animal Care and Fish Surgical Tagging Course in October 2021 at the University of PEI (UPEI).
-Participants from nine Indigenous partner groups attended the course.
-The UPEI training course in combination with hands-on field training has significantly enhanced the capacity for telemetry fieldwork in Eastern Canada.

 Underwater sound and marine mammal behaviour: In 2022, Equinor Canada commenced a research project to determine the feasibility of using a novel acoustic sound recording system for the collection of underwater acoustic data and information on the presence, distribution and behavior of marine mammal and vessel sound propagation.
 The acoustic sound recording system consisted of three acoustic recording devices - a sound source characterization mooring (SSC) and two autonomous long-term observatory (ALTO) landers The SSC mooring is used to characterize the sounds created by exploration drilling operations.
 The ALTO landers are designed to capture marine mammal vocalizations over a large geographical area.
-The equipment was tested during ongoing exploration drilling activities in the Flemish Pass area in 2022.
-The first objective of the acoustic monitoring research project was to make calibrated measurements of the sounds produced by the Mobile Offshore Drilling Unit (MODU) West Hercules and to compare these measurements to previous sound measurements from drilling installations in the same general area.
-The second objective of the program was to characterize the underwater soundscape and the acoustic occurrence of marine mammals at three sites in the Flemish Pass: (1) SCC located within 1 km of the MODU location, (2) ALTO1 east of MODU location and (3) ALTO2 west of MODU location The SSC mooring was utilized to characterize the sounds created by exploration drilling operations.
+The equipment was tested during ongoing exploration drilling activities in the Flemish Pass area in 2022 and continued throughout 2023 and 2024.
+The first objective of the acoustic monitoring research project was to make calibrated measurements of the sounds produced by a Mobile Offshore Drilling Unit (MODU) and to compare these measurements to previous sound measurements from drilling installations in the same general area using a sound source characterization (SSC) mooring.
+The second objective of the program was to characterize the underwater soundscape and the acoustic occurrence of marine mammals at three sites in the Flemish Pass: (1) SSC mooring located 1 km from the MODU location.
+(2) ALTO1 east of MODU location and (3) ALTO2 west of MODU location.
 The ALTO landers are designed to capture marine mammal vocalizations over a large geographical area.
-Sounds recorded on these devices were analysed by JASCO scientists with the objective of validating the use of the monitoring technology and better understanding sound propagation of project-related activities in the Flemish Pass and the presence and behaviour of marine mammals.
+Sounds recorded on these devices were analyzed by JASCO scientists with the objective of validating the use of the monitoring technology and better understanding sound propagation of project-related activities in the Flemish Pass and the presence and behaviour of marine mammals.